Inventory is a collection of goods that a business has for sale and/or the materials used to produce goods intended for sale.

 Economic Order Quantity (EOQ)

-This refers to the quantity of goods that you need to reorder.
+This refers to the number of goods that you need to reorder.
 You must consider the demand and storage costs.

 This refers to the costs that your business incurs to store inventory in your warehouse before it is sold.